 Either that or I’ve read too many of the Outlander books.
 But I knew I had to do it.
 Being the most famous, and arguably one of the most scenic treks in the UK, the West Highland Way was an easy choice.

 It’s not just me who feels that way.
 I recruited my friend and fellow hiker Simon from Wild About Travel.
 It just one Facebook message.
 Click on the link to read her article.
 With its dramatic landscapes, the West Highland Way is practically begging you to hike it.

 The landscape is ever-changing and almost always breathtaking.
 You’ll walk the length of Loch Lomond, the largest freshwater lock by surface area in all of Great Britain.

 You’ll pass through the Lowlands, cross the Highland Boundary Fault and head into the Scottish Highlands.
 For much of the way you’ll be following ancient and historic routes along Drove Roads, 18th Century Military Roads and abandoned railway tracks.

 Starting Point of the West Highland Way

 The typical way to hike the West Highland Way is from Milngavie in the south to Fort William in the north.
 The easier stages in the south will prepare you for the hillier parts that come in the northern part of the trek.
 In addition, the scenery just gets more and more dramatic in my opinion, so it makes sense to finish in the mystical Scottish Highlands.

 Milngavie is a town ~ 10 km (6 miles) northwest of Glasgow.
-You can spend the first night either in Glasgow, as I did, and take an ~ 30-minute train ride to Milngavie, or head directly to Milngavie.
+You can spend the first night either in Glasgow, as I did.
+From there it’s ~ 30-minute train ride to Milngavie.
+Alternatively, you can head directly to Milngavie.
 The closest airport is the Glasgow Airport.
 I booked my flight with SkyScanner.